 Early History of the Caylor family

 This web page shows only a small excerpt of our Caylor research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Caylor History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Caylor History in all our PDF Extended History products and printed products wherever possible.

 Caylor Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Caylor family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Caylor Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Caylor Notables in all our PDF Extended History products and printed products wherever possible.